Automating Terramate in GitHub Actions β

 GitHub Action, you must disable the included wrapper.

-is through its supported wrapper, which shares outputs and exit codes for subsequent actions.
+is through its own wrapper, which shares outputs and exit codes for subsequent actions.

 As of version 3 - the latest at the point of writing this document - the wrapper got fixed to use the new GitHub APIs, but it has a bug that hides the detailed exit code required to synchronize the drift status to Terramate Cloud or other tools.